Asadali572/flysystem/README.md

 # flysystem
 Flysystem is a file storage library for PHP.
 It provides one interface to interact with many types of filesystems.
 When you use Flysystem, you're not only protected from vendor lock-in, you'll also have a consistent experience for which ever storage is right for you.
 You can use Flysystem sftp adaptor for php.
 You can use this in any framework using composer installation.
+(Core Php,Codeigniter ,Laravel,PHP,Symphony YII ETC).

 Flysystem Filesystem Abstraction for PHP (PHP library).
 ```
 https://flysystem.thephpleague.com/v2/docs/